This is a Recent Graduate position in the Pathways Program.

 (Specialized experience is paid or unpaid experience which has equipped you with the specific knowledge, skills, and abilities to successfully perform the duties of the position in the practical application of professional accounting and auditing principles, procedures, and techniques.)

 At the GS-9 applicants must have two (2) years of progressively higher level graduate education leading to a master’s degree or equivalent graduate degree or one (1) year of specialized experience equivalent to at least the GS-7 level.
 Specialized experience includes but is not limited to performing technical accounting assignments, verifying reports against source accounts, reconciling bank and other accounts, and assisting to prepare audit work papers in TeamMate, and determine that approved accounting policies and procedures are followed.

 The successful applicant for this position will possess the following KSAs/competencies:

 (Applicants need not prepare written responses to these KSAs, unless asked in the online application.)

-- Knowledge of accounting principles and auditing standards.
+- Knowledge of accounting principles, auditing standards, and techniques.

 - Ability to conduct multiple segments of complex audits.